 At SWF all matters relating to free school meals and pupil premium are treated confidentially and there is never an assumption that the children from these families will be less able.
 On the contrary we expect every child to achieve highly and succeed in all that they do.
 This is reflected in our aspirational mission statement which was formulated with the children at the schools; “At SWF dreams can come true with a positive view.”

 We work tirelessly with our families and colleagues to make sure everyone involved with the child has high aspirations.
 In addition to our quality first teaching for all children additional targeted and universal interventions and support strategies are in place to ensure all children fulfil their potential.
-These can be found detailed in our current Pupil Premium targeted and universal spend document for 2018 – 2019 which is also on this website.
+These can be found detailed in our current Pupil Premium targeted and universal spend document for 2020 – 2021 which is below.